 BIOMEDICAL ENGINEERING ADMISSION INFORMATION

-Administered by the Department of Electrical and Computer Engineering.
+Administered by the Department of Electrical, Computer, and Biomedical Engineering.
 The Biomedical Engineering BEng Degree Program is accredited by the Canadian Engineering Accreditation Board.

 Four years of study following Grade 12 U/M graduation.

 The basis of admission to Ryerson's undergraduate engineering programs is the Ontario Secondary School Diploma (OSSD) or equivalent with six grade 12 U/M courses including competitive grades in the prerequisite subjects: English (ENG4U/EAE4U), Calculus and Vectors (MCV4U), Advanced Functions (MHF4U), Chemistry (SCH4U), and Physics (SPH4U).
 Admission is based on competitive grades in program-specific subject requirements and competitive overall admission averages.